Last updated:

 Or maybe you see your checkout conversion dropping because customers can't find the shipping and return policy quickly enough.
 For example, you could make a special shipping & returns "bundle" product rule for people who add a certain product to their basket.

-Creating each area of your eCommerce site with great copywriting (+ examples)
+Creating each area of your e-commerce site with great copywriting (+ examples)

-Now that we have established how to approach SEO copywriting and build a keyword strategy, let's cover the key areas on your eCommerce website that need strong copywriting skills—and study leading examples.
+Now that we have established how to approach SEO copywriting and build a keyword strategy, let's cover the key areas on your e-commerce website that need strong copywriting skills—and study leading examples.

 As you go through these examples, think back to the copywriting frameworks we talked about and see which elements are being actively used for conversions.
 You’ll see that many brands, perhaps like you, won’t follow the frameworks to the teeth.